rust-lang/rfcs/text/0000-futures.md

     /// Creates a new `Waker` from `RawWaker`.
     ///
-    /// The method can not check whether `RawWaker` fulfills the required API
+    /// The method cannot check whether `RawWaker` fulfills the required API
     /// contract to make it usable for `Waker` and is therefore unsafe. pub unsafe fn new_unchecked(waker: RawWaker) -> Waker {
         Waker {